SindieCastro/Analyzing_Qualitative_Data/README.md

 1. Load RQDA library by following the steps from https://github.com/RQDA/RQDA in RStudio
 2. Convert Microsoft Word document to a txt file (notepad)
 3. Import the txt file
+4. Read the txt file and identify the themes using under Codes
+5.